-I have to say that I’m in love with this recipe and look forward to experimenting with it more.
-I also don’t think I’ll be going back to my other recipe for cheesecake that I featured last year.
+I have to say that I'm in love with this recipe and look forward to experimenting with it more.
+I also don't think I'll be going back to my baked lime cheesecake that I featured last year.

 The cashews are soaked overnight and once they are blended with honey, lemon juice and coconut oil it becomes this magical tasting filling.
 The base itself is a combination of dates, coconut and macadamia nuts.

 Speaking of blenders you are probably going to need a decent blender to achieve the smooth consistency for the filling.
 I don't have one of those high speed blenders sold for nearly $1,000 here in Australia.
 (Can you believe it?)
 I used my new Sunbeam Blender and I love it!
 It's become my new go to device in the kitchen (and no-one paid me to say that either!)